Missouri Off-Grid Laws: An In-Depth Guide

 Homeschooling

 Missouri is one of the best states for homeschooling.
 The state government doesn’t monitor homeschooling.
 No notifications, teacher qualifications, or assessments are required.
 The regulations about keeping records or work are very relaxed.
-However, it’s worth mentioning that the Missouri educational system ranks very badly nationwide and rural schools are especially bad.
+However, it’s worth mentioning that the Missouri educational system ranks very poorly nationwide, and rural schools are especially bad.
 So, homeschooling might be the only option if you want your kids to have a good education while living off-grid in Missouri.

 Do you live off-grid in Missouri?
 Let us know about any legal issues you had to deal with in the comments section below.